 Incorporating protein powder into your diet does not have to be boring.
 Here are several recipes to get you started baking with protein powder.

-You're working hard to follow a healthy diet and lifestyle, but sometimes you really, really want that piece of cake.
-If only there was a way to enjoy dessert without compromising your fitness goals...
+You're working hard to follow a healthy diet and lifestyle, but sometimes you really want that piece of cake.
+If only there were a way to enjoy dessert without compromising your fitness goals...

 Following a healthy diet doesn't mean you never get to enjoy dessert again.
 Below are some tasty recipes that will help you get your daily recommended dose of protein.

 When baking with protein powder, there are a few things to keep in mind to make your desserts turn out as rich and delicious as the less healthy versions.
-For example, protein powder can be used as a substitute for some of the flour in a recipe, but too much protein powder could cause your baked goods to come out a little tough.
+For example, using protein powder as a substitute for flour in a recipe can work great, but too much protein powder could cause your baked goods to come out a little tough.

-While most of these recipes are written with whey protein in mind, many protein powder recipes can substitute plant-based protein powders instead.
-Likewise, it is a matter of experimentation and determining what proteins meet your individual tastes and nutritional needs.
+While most of these recipes use whey protein, many protein powder recipes can substitute for plant-based or vegan protein powder instead.
+Likewise, it is a matter of experimentation and determining what proteins meet your tastes and nutritional needs.

 Mug cakes made with protein powder are a great way to beat cravings without letting your diet fly out the window.
 Plus, they are a single serving, which means you won't be tempted to binge on leftovers later.

-Even better, mug cakes can be made in the microwave in just a minute!
+Even better, you can make mug cakes can in the microwave in just a minute!
 A basic vanilla mug cake is a simple and easy protein powder recipe to keep your sweet tooth in check.

 - One scoop of vanilla protein powder